 We can appreciate the gift of a sound mind by looking at the challenges faced by victims who have suffered from brain damage and strokes.
 Those who suffer from an imbalance in the brain chemistry face issues like depression, chronic fatigue syndrome and several others.

-A well-maintained mind will reward us in innumerable ways, with the most important one being an optimistic outlook on your life and better decision abilities.
+A well-maintained mind will reward us in innumerable ways, with the most important one being an optimistic outlook on your life and better decision-making abilities.
 From a metaphysical standpoint, you’ll activate the Law of Attraction and attract the things and people that are most in alignment with you.
 When your mind’s focused on tranquility and abundance, that’s exactly what you’ll draw towards you.

 I’ve heard people argue that some of the most prolific artists and geniuses were eccentric, odd and offbeat.
 Some even drank alcohol and ingested recreational drugs to alter their state of mind to facilitate their creative flow.
 But even if they did produce exceptional work in an altered state of consciousness, it’s important to realize that it cost them dearly in other areas of their life such as relationships, health or spirituality.